-Will Hay, back in his role as a hapless teacher, is hired by a grim school in remotest Scotland.
-The school soon starts to be haunted by a legendary ghost, whose spectral bagpipes signal ...
+A hapless teacher named Will Lamb is hired by a grim school in Scotland.
+The school soon starts to be haunted by a legendary ghost, whose spectral bagpipes signal the death of one of the ...

 See full summary »